CUNY-CL/wikipron/data/src/README.md

 Running a subset of languages using the big scrape
 --------------------------------------------------

-By default, if [`scrape.py`](scrape.py) cannot complete the scrape of a language, it will log the language, remove the incomplete data scraped from that language, and move on to the next language in [`languages.json`](languages.json).
-There may therefore be a few languages that you need to run again when the big scrape finishes.
-These are the steps to follow should you need to run the big scrape scripts for a smaller set of
-languages:
+The following steps can be used to run the big scrape procedure for a subset:

 1. Run [`scrape.py`](scrape.py) with `--restriction` flag, followed by command line arguments for desired languages.
 Note: languages must be in their ISO